DATE - Jan - May 2019

 RESULT - Launched a course rating platform and reached more than 1000 students

-There is a big in-transparency in both the education and the job-finding industry.
-People don’t know what it really feels like to take a class or work at a company, yet huge opportunity cost lays ahead when they make a wrong choice.
-Entrepreneurs had built Glassdoor and Blind to help employee out.
-So why not something for students?
-We want to make a place to find honest and accurate courses reviews and educate students to get their right education.
+As students, we believe that both education and job-finding industry are not transparent enough.
+People don’t know what it really feels like to take a class or work at a company, yet there is a huge opportunity cost when people make a wrong pick.
+Entrepreneurs had built Glassdoor and Blind to help employee out, but what about students?
+We've all regretted taking some classes because we didn't know enough about it ahead of time.
+Now let's solve that by giving student honest and accurate courses reviews and get them the right classes they want.

-There are two channels for students to gather course information: the official college source and peers.
+Today, students gather course information from two sources: the official college source and peers.
 At our school, the official course page received little maintenance and didn't have any valuable information for students.
-On the other side, students asking their peers via message or forums often receive incomplete and subjective responses, which could lead to bias toward courses and missing out on good courses
+On the other side, students asking their peers via message or forums often receive incomplete and subjective responses, which could lead to biased comments toward a course and potentially students missing out on good fit

-100 surveys and 20 + interviews after, we defined informative, complete, and honest as the three quality Classy should have.
-We want to make sure a course gets reviewed in multiple perspective and verified by peers (complete); the course reviews are as objective as possible (honest); and that the course information can immediately help students make a decision. (informative) Lastly, by making Classy a open platform, we are making these information more accessible for students
+We conducted 100 surveys and 20 + interviews with students around what they want when picking courses.
+We defined informative, complete, and honest as the three key points that students value.
+Students want to make sure a course gets reviewed in multiple perspective and verified by peers (complete); the course reviews are as objective as possible (honest); and that the course information can immediately help students make a decision. (informative)

 Find the right course

-To let students identify a course at a glance, I created a visual course card system, using icon, color, and pattern to communicate course information.
-Students can also glance at basic metrics information when hovering over the cards
+I created a visual course card system to communicate course information.
+Students can glance at basic course rating when hovering over the cards

 Learn about the course